2 California deputies shot in apparent ambush in patrol car

-COMPTON, Calif.
-(AP) — Authorities were searching Sunday for a gunman who shot and wounded two Los Angeles County sheriff’s deputies who were sitting in their squad car — an apparent ambush that drew an angry response from the president and sparked an anti-police protest outside the hospital where the deputies were being treated.
+LOS ANGELES (AP) — Authorities searched Sunday for a gunman who shot and critically wounded two Los Angeles County sheriff’s deputies who were sitting in their squad car — an apparent ambush that drew an angry response from the president.

 The 31-year-old female deputy and 24-year-old male deputy underwent surgery Saturday evening, Sheriff Alex Villanueva said in a late-night news conference.
 Both graduated from the academy 14 months ago, he said.

+They were each in critical condition Sunday afternoon, said Deputy Trina Schrader.

 The deputies were shot while sitting in their patrol car at a Metro rail station and were able to radio for help, the sheriff said.
-Villanueva, whose department has come under fire during recent protests over racial unrest, expressed frustration over anti-police sentiment as he urged people to pray for the deputies.
+Villanueva, whose department has been criticized during recent protests over racial unrest, expressed frustration over anti-police sentiment as he urged people to pray for the deputies.

 “It pisses me off.
 It dismays me at the same time,” he said.